D F Dillon Foundation

 Overview

 The D F Dillon Foundation is a private independent foundation based in Lincoln, Nebraska, founded by philanthropist Donald F. Dillon.
-With assets totaling approximately $46.6 million, the foundation has provided millions of dollars to support education and direct service to those in need, mainly in Nebraska.
-In 2023, the foundation distributed $6,475,158 across 90 grants to nonprofit organizations.
+With assets totalling approximately $46.6 million, the foundation has provided millions of dollars to support education and direct service to those in need, mainly in Nebraska.
+In 2023, the foundation distributed $6,475,158 across 90 grants to nonprofit organisations.
 The foundation does not specify particular subject areas of focus, suggesting a broad philanthropic interest across various causes.
-While the foundation emphasizes the Lincoln area, it also funds projects in several other states.
+While the foundation emphasises the Lincoln area, it also funds projects in several other states.
 The foundation operates through trustee discretion and does not accept unsolicited applications.

 Funding Priorities

-Grant Programs
+Grant Programmes

 Priority Areas